 - 7. This applies where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 8.
 If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
 Forms for this appeal may be obtained from the Head of Legal and Member Services, Wallasey Town Hall.
 The completed form must be returned to the Head of Legal and Member Services no later than 20 days from the date the allocation letter received.
 Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on all parties. - 9.
-For the purpose of this policy, parish boundaries are as shown on the map below and will be applied to the admission arrangements for September 2024.
+For the purpose of this policy, parish boundaries are as shown on a map available from the school and will be applied to the admission arrangements for September 2025.

-To see the full policy for St John's Catholic Junior School, please visit: https://www.stjohns-junior.wirral.sch.uk/policies
+To see the full policy for St John's Catholic Junior School, please visit: St. John's Catholic Junior School